 |Alcohol, Ethyl Denatured, 95%||Part 10842|

-For storage requirements and expiration date refer to individual product labels.
+For storage requirements and expiration date refer to individual bottle labels.

 Newcomer Supply Crystal Violet Stain, Lieb, Alcoholic is used to provide a rapid screening method for amyloid deposits in tissue sections.
 This procedure has low sensitivity and should only be considered as an amyloid screening technique and not an amyloid specific stain.